NuclearAtk/geacon_pro/README.md

 ### charset

-Since Golang processes string as UTF-8 by default, we have unified the charset negotiated by the communication protocol, which are all UTF-8 on windows, linux, and mac, and then part of the result coded in GBK format is converted to UTF before sending back to the server, avoiding the problem of Chinese display errors.
+Since Golang processes string as UTF-8 by default, we decide to hardcode the communication charset between geacon_pro and CS server to UTF-8.
+Since Linux and macOS also use UTF-8 as default charset, we only need to convert the output of windows.
+Now we only convert GBK charset to UTF8, avoiding the problem of Chinese garbled.